Below, you'll see:

 - Clipping, cleaning, thinning, and filing of your nails.
 Your nails will be clipped according to your wishes, as long as your safety is not compromised.
 Your ingrown nail corners will be rounded to buy you more time before they dig into your tissue and cause an infection.
 The thickness of your thick nails will be thinned to make the nails more comfortable and less painful in your shoes.
 The free edge of your nails will be smoothed to avoid tears in your socks.
 Debris will be cleaned away from your cuticles and from under your nails.
 Stainless steel clippers and courettes are used for the clipping and cleaning, and an emery board or dremel tool are used for the thinning and filing.

-- Calluses and dry skin will be removed with an emery board or a dremel tool.
-Corns will be removed with a scalpel, or softened and teased away with a courette.
+- Calluses and dry skin will be reduced with an emery board or a dremel tool.
+Corns will be reduced with a scalpel, or softened and teased away with a courette.

 - Your skin and nails will be cleansed with a no-rinse skin foam cleanser; dried with a soft towel, and moisturized with a good-quality lotion.